Everyone should feel empowered to make decisions for themselves, and to have control over their lives.

-This Empowerment hub is designed to give you a better understanding of what empowerment means, and how you can support your guests are heard about what matters to them.
+This Empowerment hub is designed to give you a better understanding of what empowerment means, and how you can support your guests to be heard about what matters to them.
 Using these resources, you can help them gain the skills and confidence to take more control of their lives following the dangers they’ve faced at home.

 Listening and empowering people

 Watch this short video to understand more about empowerment.

 We planned our support for a refugee family around enabling independence, but we found that not all our plans went smoothly once the family arrived.

 Eveline, a Community Sponsor in Bristol, talks openly and honestly about how providing the support that’s needed can prove harder than it looks.